8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 What’s the Average Canister Size/Capacity for Wall Paint?

 Most basements in the US are 500–1,500 square feet in size and 8 feet high.
 However, it’s not rare for homes to have basements that reach 2,000 or even 3,000 square feet.
-More importantly, when trying to figure out how much paint you need for this project, you should measure the walls, not the whole basement (unless you want to paint the ceiling and the floor as well).
-Measure the length and the width of each wall, multiply those two numbers, and you’ll get the square feet.
+More importantly, when trying to figure out how much paint you need for this project, you should measure the walls, not the whole basement (unless you want to paint the ceiling and the floor).

+Measure each wall’s length and width, multiply those two numbers, and you’ll get the square feet.
 But wait—how many square feet will one canister of paint cover?
 One gallon can successfully cover up to 400 feet.
 That means 2–3 cans will be enough to paint the entire basement.

 Why Is Weather Resistance So Important?